IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Results

 Our results in the previous section were obtained using a test set held out during training from the HOD simulation dataset.
 This demonstrates that the model generalizes well to novel data drawn from the same distribution as the training set.
-Previously, \citet{vanalfen_2023} showed that \texttt{\halotoolsia} is expressive enough to model the IA signal derived from The IllustrisTNG300 suite of hydrodynamical simulations, which incorporate more complex physics, including baryonic effects.
+Previously, \citet{vanalfen_2023} showed that \texttt{\halotoolsia} is expressive enough to model the IA signal derived from The \textsc{tng300} suite of hydrodynamical simulations, which incorporate more complex physics, including baryonic effects.
 This constitutes an out-of-distribution (OOD) shift over the joint distribution of inputs and outputs from an HOD that \IAEmu was trained on.
 In this section, we investigate whether \IAEmu exhibits a similar modeling capability as \halotoolsia, and can thus be robust to OOD shifts for inverse modeling.
-To this end, we select the best-fit occupation model parameters that reproduce the HOD of TNG300, as described in \citet{vanalfen_2023}, and determine the posterior distributions on $\mu_\text{cen}$ and $\mu_\text{sat}$ that fit the signal.
-This is to ensure that halos with comparable masses are populated with a comparable number of galaxies as in TNG300, leaving galaxy alignment as the major factor affecting how similar correlations from the two samples are.
+To this end, we select the best-fit occupation model parameters that reproduce the HOD of \textsc{tng300}, as described in \citet{vanalfen_2023}, and determine the posterior distributions on $\mu_\text{cen}$ and $\mu_\text{sat}$ that fit the signal.
+This ensures that halos with comparable masses are populated with a comparable number of galaxies as in \textsc{tng300}, leaving galaxy alignment as the major factor affecting how similar correlations from the two samples are.
 This experiment therefore enables us to investigate potential biases between \IAEmu and \texttt{\halotoolsia} in the alignment parameter input space when modeling IA for an OOD sample.
-To perform parameter inference, we leverage the differentiability of \texttt{IAEmu} to attain efficient posterior estimates.
-One of the advantages of \texttt{IAEmu}, and neural networks in general, is its ability to act as a differentiable forward model.
-This property is particularly useful for inverse problems, where the goal is to perform parameter inference based on given observations.
-By exploiting this differentiability, one can employ a range of differentiable sampling algorithms to obtain posterior distributions for the parameters.
-While \citet{vanalfen_2023} used MCMC for this purpose, we instead use Hamiltonian Monte Carlo (HMC) \citep{DUANE1987216} to achieve posterior estimates more efficiently by leveraging the gradient information inherent in \texttt{IAEmu}.
-Further theoretical background for HMC can be found in Appendix \ref{sec:appendix-training}.